zhao-lab/chang-energy-evaluation-itsc18/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the project up and running on your machine for development and testing purposes.

 ### Prerequisites

-What things you need to install the software and how to install them
+these packages are needed:

 ```
-Give examples
+numpy
+matplotlib
+os
+scipy
+csv
+copy
+time
+sqlalchemy
+sklearn
+pyhsmm
 ```

 ### Installing